HridoyVaraby/Earthib-Redesign-Project/deploy_guideline.md

 ## Updating Your Site

 To update your site after making changes:
-1. Rebuild the site with `npm run build`
+1. Run the deployment script or follow the manual deployment steps
 2. Upload the new contents of the `out` directory to cPanel
 3. Update the [sitemap.xml](file:///d:/Work/Node%20Projects/Earthib%20Redesign%20Project/public/sitemap.xml) and [llms.txt](file:///d:/Work/Node%20Projects/Earthib%20Redesign%20Project/public/llms.txt) if you've added new pages